Recommended by:

 Linux keeps you in control of the processes on your device.
 This control ends where online begins.

 To achieve internet privacy and security, you need to encrypt your traffic and route it via a trustworthy VPN server to obfuscate your IP address.
-With Surfshark as your VPN service, Linux becomes secure where you usually can’t control it.
+With Surfshark as your VPN service, Linux becomes nearly as secure online as it is offline.

 Keep your VPN connection on to hide your traffic from the prying eyes of your internet service provider and ad brokers when streaming.
 Our 10Gbit servers around the world will ensure a throttle- and buffer-free experience.